Read Time: 6 Minutes

 - Improved intestinal discomfort by the end of the intervention.

 As commensal gut microbes break down prebiotics through fermentation, various metabolites and by-products are generated that contribute to system-wide health benefits.
-These postbiotics demonstrate positive health effects from their potential immunomodulatory, anti-inflammatory, antioxidant, and anti-cancer properties,12,13 and possibly help to inhibit pathogens.14 While a precise and standard definition of postbiotics has not been established, the umbrella term and concept is based on the observation that a host’s health benefit from gut microbes is due in part to their secretion of metabolites and fermentation by-products.12,15
+These postbiotics demonstrate positive health effects from their potential immunomodulatory, anti-inflammatory, antioxidant, and anti-cancer properties13,14 and possibly help to inhibit pathogens.15 The concept of postbiotics is based on the observation that a host’s health benefit from gut microbes is due in part to their secretion of metabolites and fermentation by-products.13,16 As this science continues to evolve, the International Scientific Association for Probiotics and Prebiotics (ISAPP) panel recently offered a standardized definition of a postbiotic as a preparation of inanimate microorganisms and/or their components that demonstrate host health benefit.8

 Individual Gut Microbiota Composition

 An important consideration regarding the metabolism of prebiotics, their resulting postbiotics, and subsequent health benefits is the variation of gut microbial composition between populations and individuals.
-For polyphenols, for example, certain fermentation products will only be present, and their health benefits fully realized, if specific bacteria or groups of bacteria are present within a person’s gut landscape.8,14,18,22 One of the most well-studied inter-individual variations is the metabolism of the polyphenol daidzein.18 Depending on the gut microbiota composition, this soy isoflavone may be metabolized via different pathways, resulting in different fermentation products, including the presence or absence of equol.18 Equol is a beneficial metabolite that promotes estrogenic and antioxidant activities.23
+For polyphenols, for example, certain fermentation products will only be present, and their health benefits fully realized, if specific bacteria or groups of bacteria are present within a person’s gut landscape.9,15,19,23 One of the most well-studied interindividual variations is the metabolism of the polyphenol daidzein.19 Depending on the gut microbiota composition, this soy isoflavone may be metabolized via different pathways, resulting in different fermentation products, including the presence or absence of equol.19 Equol is a beneficial metabolite that promotes estrogenic and antioxidant activities.24

 Learn more about supporting a healthy gastrointestinal (GI) tract and gut microbiome at IFM’s upcoming GI Advanced Practice Module (APM).